jaroslawjanas/llmw-lagrange/README.md

 ## Development Notes

 - Token selection is biased, not enforced - some bits may not encode correctly
-- `properly_encoded_tokens` tracks how many tokens matched intended bias direction
+- `properly_encoded_tokens_count` tracks how many tokens matched intended bias direction
 - C-correction with c ≥ 3 generates many variants (n choose c) - can be slow

 ## Contributing